-Concurring with the interdisciplinary and comparative nature of the current pedagogical/research approach to the Korean Studies at Penn, collection development focuses on pre-war Korea, South and North Korea, Japan, and China (including the former Manchuria).
+Congruent with the interdisciplinary and comparative nature of the current pedagogical and research approach to Korean studies at Penn, collection development focuses on pre-war Korea, South and North Korea, Japan, and China (including the former Manchuria).

-The Korean Collection specializes in Korean-language materials, supplementing them with translations of literature or key scholarship into English and French (as well as important original scholarship in those languages).
+The Korean studies collection specializes in Korean-language materials, supplementing them with translations of literature or key scholarship into English and other Western languages, as well as important secondary scholarship in Japanese and Western languages.

 5. Publication dates

-The Korean Collection concentrates almost exclusively on materials published after 2010, due to the scarcity of materials published more than five to ten years ago in Korea.
+The Korean studies collection concentrates almost exclusively on materials published after 2010, due to the scarcity of materials published more than five to ten years ago in Korea.
 Collecting includes recent reprints of historical primary sources.